6 Best Paint Edgers That Deliver Professional Results Every Time

 Extender

 An extender is an accessory that may prove very helpful when painting rooms, as it reduces reaching, bending, squatting, and kneeling to access both high and low spots.
 By using an edger with a pole extender, the painter can stand on the ground and safely reach the top of a high wall to cut in at the ceiling line—as opposed to climbing a ladder and risking a fall.
-Painting rooms with high ceilings is often easier with an extender because it provides the painter greater range with less actual motion.
+Painting rooms with high ceilings is often easier with an extender because it gives the painter a greater range with less actual motion.

 Extenders come in a variety of lengths, both fixed and adjustable.
 They are made with a universal fit to thread into the receiving ends of all compatible paint edgers and paint rollers.